Christmas and Our Patriot Founders

 We wanted our children to understand that it is only the rare occasion, given the immensity of His universal plan, which affords us a perfectly clear view of God's plan for each of us.
 But we also assured them of the Truth we had learned: that through faith, we always know that He will use our circumstances, however corrupted by our own free will, to guide us to where He wants us to be.

-As our kids have grown older, each has demonstrated a substantial interest and aptitude for science.
+As our kids were growing older, each demonstrated a substantial interest and aptitude for science.
 Thus, I was captivated when one of my sons directed me to this elucidation of God's infinite domain from Dr. William Blair, an astrophysicist and research professor at Johns Hopkins University.

 Blair wrote: "Today we know that galaxies are as common as blades of grass in a meadow.
 The Hubble Space Telescope recently completed a particularly deep (faint) census of a tiny 'pencil beam' extending far out into the Universe.
 This survey, called the 'Hubble Deep Field,' was targeted on a region of the sky that was nearly devoid of known objects, so as to be (hopefully) representative of conditions in the distant Universe.
 The resulting images are truly amazing.
 Strewn across this tiny piece of the sky are perhaps 1500 or more galaxies of all shapes, sizes, and colors!
 Because this survey pertains to such a small piece of the sky, the implications are staggering: if the region of sky demarked by the bowl of the Big Dipper were surveyed to the same depth, it would contain about 32 million galaxies!
 And the estimate for the entire visible Universe is that there are upwards of 40 BILLION galaxies, each containing tens to hundreds of billions of stars!"